anvinhng/music-app/README.md

 # music-app
-A functional music application with API.
+A demo functional music application using Angular, Bootstrap, SCSS, CSS, HTML and TypeScript.